Dhone revenue division

 Dhone revenue division is an administrative division in Nandyal district in the Indian state of Andhra Pradesh.
-It is one of the three revenue divisions in the district and has 6 mandals under its administration.
+It is one of the four revenue divisions in the district and has 3 mandals under its administration.
 Dhone is the headquarters of this division.

 History

 Dhone revenue division was formed on 4 April 2022 by the Government of Andhra Pradesh, along with the newly formed Nandyal district as part of reorganization of districts in the state.

 Administration

-This revenue division contains 6 mandals under its administration which include: